 You should first check with the instructor where that item currently resides.
 Once permission has been obtained from the originating instructor, you can then send an email to the reserve staff at firstname.lastname@example.org so that the item can be booked for your class showing.

-Obtaining textbooks and course readings are the responsibility of the student.
-Instructors may wish to provide access to selected readings such as articles and book chapters and audio or video clips, by making digital versions available in Canvas course sites.
-Many options are available for digital access to content, and in some situations scanning the needed chapter may be the best solution.
-To discuss additional options for providing access, please contact your liaison librarian.
+Instructors may wish to provide access to selected readings such as articles and book chapters, books and e-books, and audio or video clips, by linking or uploading digital versions in Canvas course sites.
+For access to print content, KSL may be able to change the status of specific books to be Library Use Only and restrict them from circulating.
+To discuss additional options for providing access to course materials please contact your liaison librarian.

 The option of scanning books and chapters varies on a case-by-case basis.
 In some cases scanning selected chapters will be the best solution, however instructors need to obtain their own scans.
-KSL staff do not provide scans.
-Staff can provide basic instructions on using the scanners.
-The doctrine of Fair Use is also at play and scanning an entire book may be in violation of Fair Use principles in some cases.
-Generally speaking if students are required to read a text for class and it is not out-of-print, then instructors should expect them to obtain their own access.
-In some cases, KSL may have an ebook version available.
-In special cases, KSL may be able to purchase an electronic copy, but KSL is not obligated to do so.
+KSL staff do not provide scans, and can provide basic instructions on using the scanners.
+The principle of Fair Use may prevent scanning entire books in some cases.
+Research Services Librarians can advise instructors on copyright and Fair Use guidelines.
+KSL can not always provide access to required course texts.
+Instructors may need to have students obtain their own access, which could include borrowing, renting, or purchasing.